Ruiyuan-Zhang/CCS/README.md

 We are excited to announce that our paper, titled "[Scalable Geometric Fracture Assembly via Co-creation Space among Assemblers](https://arxiv.org/abs/2312.12340)", has been accepted by the AAAI 2024.
 In line with our commitment to open science and reproducible research, we are preparing to release the code associated with our findings. `Co-creation Space`(CSS) is based on [Multi-Part Shape Assembly](https://github.com/Wuziyi616/multi_part_assembly).

+If you encounter any issues while reproducing my code, feel free to contact me.
+I am always happy to offer assistance, ensuring that you can smoothly understand.
+Let's work together and progress, building a friendship along the way!

 ## II.
 Traing codes

 ### 2.1 Data Preparation